EvolveTechnology/evolve-dna/README.md

 - Will this person stand out amongst their peers?
 - Will this person be easygoing and collaborative?

-It’s a little bit like being Bond, James Bond.
-He is a good example of finding a way out of every tricky situation, but he is also like a chameleon, adapting to every situation.
-From being chased in the jungle, to going to a gala dinner, he adapts after what the situation requires.
+It’s a little bit like being McGyver or Katniss Everdeen.
+To find a way out of every tricky situation and, like a chameleon, adapting to every situation.
+From opening a door with a paper-clip and a stick of gum to conquer seemingly impossible challenges by outsmarting the competition.

 This means that you will always have highly skilled colleagues who can challenge you to evolve – we learn from each other!